alistaircol/ac-website/content/articles/stage-sites-google-chrome-extension.md

 I find it really handy to have this accessible at a seconds notice, just next to the URL bar.
 Instead, previously this would be a pinned tab and it didn't include any links.

 I haven't deployed to the Chrome store (it's $5 and I'm cheap..) but here are some straightforward instructions to install and develop.
+Maybe I'll get around to this at some point.

 Local: